What is the East Peoria Community Foundation (EPCF)?

 Who’s on the board of directors of the EPCF?

-The board President is Susan Yoder Portscheller, retired from CEFCU; Cindy Reinhart is Vice President, retired from Fondulac Bank; and Dennis Triggs of Miller, Hall & Triggs, LLC is Secretary/Treasurer.
-Board members include Genna Buhr representing the Fondulac District Library; Robert Dittmer of Fondulac Bank; Matthew Mamer with CEFCU; East Peoria Mayor John Kahl; Former East Peoria Mayor David Mingus; Diane Cullinan Oberhelman of Cullinan Properties, Ltd.; and Gary Uftring of the Uftring Auto Group.
-Ty Livingston serves as the City Liaison.
+The board President is Susan Yoder Portscheller, retired from CEFCU; Cindy Reinhart is Vice President, retired from Morton Community Bank; and Dennis Triggs is Secretary/Treasurer, retired from Miller, Hall & Triggs.
+Board members include Genna Buhr representing the Fondulac District Library; Robert Dittmer retired from Morton Community Bank; Matthew Mamer with CEFCU; East Peoria Mayor John Kahl; Diane Cullinan Oberhelman of Cullinan Properties, Ltd.; and Gary Uftring of the Uftring Auto Group.
+Ty Livingston serves as the City Liaison and member of the Foundation.

 What is the Levee Park Project?

-The park project is a focal point of the City’s Levee District.
-The approximately 1.5-acre site will be designed to be as beautiful and functional for special events and concerts as it will be for day-to-day activities.
-At this point in planning, the park will feature the ideal mix of hardscape and landscaping to provide an oasis for residents and visitors alike.
-It will also feature an interactive fountain and ample green space to attract families with children.
-In addition, it will feature a pavilion designed to provide shade for a casual lunch or to offer a stage for small concerts.
+The park project is the focal point of the City’s Levee District.
+The approximately 1.5-acre site between Washington and Richland Streets will be designed to be as beautiful and functional for special events and concerts as it will be for day-to-day activities.
+The park will feature the ideal mix of hardscape and landscaping to provide an oasis for residents and visitors alike.
+It will feature a performance stage, a splash pad for children, and ample green space for all to enjoy.

 What has been completed with the park and what’s next?